North Korea accepts offer from South to meet for peace talks

 The industrial park, which opened in 2004 in a rare show of cooperation between the two Koreas, was shuttered in 2016 in response to Pyongyang's ramping-up of missile and nuclear testing.

-The announcement comes on the heels of other signs of nascent rapprochement between the two rivals.
+The announcement of talks comes on the heels of other signs of nascent rapprochement between the two rivals.

 In recent days a hotline between Seoul and Pyongyang, which had remained unused for two years, rang once again, in what has been widely regarded as a major diplomatic breakthrough.
 At least five calls have been placed through the cross-border channel since.

-Contact between the two Koreas was initiated after North Korean leader Kim Jong Un expressed hope during his annual New Year's day address that a North Korean delegation might participate in next month's Winter Games in Pyeongchang, South Korea.
+Contact between the two Koreas was initiated after Kim Jong Un expressed hope during his annual New Year's day address that a North Korean delegation might participate in the Winter Games next month.

 During the annual address, Kim also expressed a desire for a peaceful resolution to the decades-old conflict with South Korea.
 The Korean War ended in an armistice in 1953, meaning that the two nations have technically been at war since.

-Last year, South Korea's President Moon Jae-in told CNN that North Korean participation in Pyeongchang will "provide a very good opportunity for inter-Korean peace and reconciliation."
+Last year, South Korea's President Moon Jae-in told CNN that North Korean participation in Pyeongchang would "provide a very good opportunity for inter-Korean peace and reconciliation."

-However, a similar sense of optimism has yet to extend beyond the Korean peninsula.
+A similar sense of optimism has yet to extend beyond the Korean peninsula.

-On Thursday, Japan's Prime Minister, Shinzo Abe, called North Korea's nuclearization "absolutely unacceptable" and said the security situation facing his country is the severest since the Second World War.
+On Thursday, Japanese Prime Minister Shinzo Abe called North Korea's nuclearization "absolutely unacceptable" and said the security situation facing his country was the most severe since World War II.

+US officials have so far maintained a similarly skeptical stance regarding Kim's sincerity in soothing tensions.

+Speaking Tuesday, US Ambassador to the United Nations Nikki Haley issued a stern warning to North Korea, saying the US "will never accept a nuclear North Korea."